Introduction

 You can do so by right-click on the video of yourself, then click ‘Rename’ to change your Zoom name.

-The goal of this exercise is to find out what you will learn today.
+The goal of this exercise is to find out where to ask questions and what you will learn today.

 Exercise 3: downloading and extracting the exercises